zranger1/pixelblaze-client/test-patterns/README.md

 in the library at electromage.com.
 "Many Controls" tests the use of multiple color pickers in a single pattern.

-To use, jus install the patterns you don't already have on your Pixelblaze.
+To use, just install the patterns you don't already have on your Pixelblaze.